Pramod0215/Student-management-syatem/README.md

 # studentlist
 This app is useful for making studentlist .
-In list we can add data, Update and delete And sorted name with name and his skill
+In list we can add data, Update and delete And sorted name with name and his skills

 ### Prerequisites